 Board of Directors Practice

-Dennis Cagan is frequently retained by private companies to conceive of, form, upgrade, and manage both fiduciary boards of directors and advisory boards.
-He works with company owners and leadership to understand the purpose and benefits of boards.
-He will then assist in profiling potential members, identify and recruit candidates, initiate the board, and help the various stakeholders to navigate the process of best-of-class corporate governance.
+Since 1983 Caganco has been retained by private companies to conceive of, form, upgrade and manage both fiduciary boards of directors and advisory boards.
+It works with company owners and leadership to understand the purpose and benefits of boards.
+It will then assist in evaluating and implementing the most beneficial corporate infrastructure and all the policies, processes, and instruments necessary to qualify as best-of-class.
+This includes profiling potential members, identifying and recruiting candidates, initiating/expanding the board, and helping the various stakeholders to navigate the process of corporate governance.

 Overview: When a company leader has an issue with majority control of the enterprise – Inc or LLC, and they need to find a legitimate way to gain certain rights or goals, they engage Dennis’ Governance Forensics skills.
 Buried deep within a host of corporate documents there are often-ignored clauses that will either allow or disallow any number of actions.
 Finding a hidden path to accomplish the goals of a board of directors, owners or management, within the company’s incorporation and governance records, requires unique knowledge and breadth of experience.
 This process, known as “governance forensics,” is the discovery of those overlooked gems and loopholes that allow the client to accomplish their goals, even when attorneys have told then that they could not.